thom-ba/sr-assignment/notes.md

 - Name, Decr.,

 Problems I ran into:
-- at the start i named the field event.descr which can cause SQL syntax issues
+- at the start I named the field event.descr which can cause SQL syntax issues
 - After the first design I forgot one crucial thing:
 A icehockey team could be linked to a football game
 - I didnt give the venue a cap.
 (That is not really important for the callender, but when I was watching icehockey I remember being interested in how many people fit)
 - Started out with 1:1 relation in the comp (sport, category) even tho one sport or one category can have multiple competitions
+- Was wondering why my React.FC wasn't working until I noticed that I didnt generate the project with TypeScript
+- As I use Java or CPP normally, I often mixed up the naming conventions, which caused me to go back and change a lot of names afterwards
+- I had a problem with the postgre port already taken, but as I ran into this problem a lot of times already I knew how to fix it

 AI Usage:
 - GithubCopilot was DISABLED all the way through the whole project